kelkalot/biomedia-2019/README.md

 Download details for the development dataset Kvasir: A Multi-Class Image Dataset for Computer Aided Gastrointestinal Disease Detection can be found here: https://github.com/biomedia-2019/wiki/Data-Release

-For the automatic report generation we will use three videos depicting diseases or findings that can be found in the Kvasir dataset.
-The goal is to generate reports describing the three videos for medical experts with having a automatic report generation in mind.
+For the automatic report generation we will use videos depicting diseases or findings that can be found in the Kvasir dataset.
+The goal is to generate reports describing the videos for medical experts with having an automatic report generation in mind.
 The evaluation of the reports will be done by three medical doctors.
-The videos for the evaluation and the exact evaluation criterias will be provided first of June.
+The videos for the evaluation and the exact evaluation criterias will be provided via !!!!!!!!!!(TODO ADD LINK HERE, THINK ABOUT WHAT VIDEOS TO USE)!!!!!!!.

 ## How is the performance measured?